RBikes/Custom/roetz_custom/README.rst

 * Tweak buckaroo return urls using hardcoded domain
 * Filter out certain fields from buckaroo response (e.g. Brq_amount, Brq_returncancel, Brq_returnerror)
 * Don't fetch return url from response but bsaed on response status code.
+* Add 'new commitment date' field on sale orders
+* Change the computation of the commitment date to reflect the biggest lead time of all sold products instead of the smallest lead time